Dean's Professor of Management | Area Chair

 Subra Tangirala is Dean's Professor of Management.
 He teaches the leadership course in the MBA program.
-His research focuses on interpersonal communication in organizations.
-Specifically, he explores reasons why employees often remain silent despite having information, concerns, or suggestions to share, and what organizations can do to facilitate candid exchange of ideas at the workplace.
-His research has been published in journals such as the Academy of Management Journal, Journal of Applied Psychology, Organizational Science, Organizational Behavior and Human Decision Processes, and Personnel Psychology.
+In his research, he explores reasons why employees often remain silent despite having information, concerns, or suggestions to share, and what organizations can do to facilitate candid exchange of ideas at the workplace.
+His research has been published in academic journals such as the Academy of Management Journal, Journal of Applied Psychology, Organizational Science, Organizational Behavior and Human Decision Processes, and Personnel Psychology.
 Tangirala received his PhD in organizational behavior and human resources from Purdue University.
 Prior to his doctoral studies, he worked for several years as a human resources manager.